 Tide-to-Go – These little pen-like sticks have a little bit of soap in them for the inevitable spill.
 If you are working a lot, eventually you will be eating or drinking in your car.
 It is nice to have these to save your nice new clothes.

 Measuring tape – I actually carry two.
 One that is for indoors, up to 35 feet, and one for outdoors for 100 feet.
 You never know when you will want to know how large a room is or how far a well is away from something.
 Don’t go crazy and start measuring property lines.
 This can get you in a lot of trouble real fast.

 Replacement parts – You should have a box of extra hooks, washers, nuts, bolts, hangers, and anything else you might need on a sign.
 Either you lose them in the grass, rocks, or snow.
 It is so much easier to have extras in your car.

 Jumper cables – If you or your clients end up with a dead battery, it is nice to save the day with jumper cables.
 If you learn how to use them, they are not hard and can really save the day.

-Tool Box – A auto box is enough with a small hammer, pliers, screw drivers, wrench and other items.
-It helps with on the road adjustments to broken signs and small fixes to clients homes and or lock boxes.
+Toolbox – An auto box is enough with a small hammer, pliers, screw drivers, wrench, and other items.
+It helps with on-the-road adjustments to broken signs and small fixes to clients homes and/or lockboxes.

-Zip Ties – these things can come in so handy for quick fixes while on the road.
+Zip-ties – These things can come in handy for quick fixes while on the road.

-Hand sanitizer – I cant afford to be sick so especially during cold and flu season, every time I get in my car I wash my hands.
+Hand sanitizer – I can’t afford to be sick so especially during cold and flu season, every time I get in my car, I sanitize my hands.

 Wasp spray – I have found that these guys love to make homes inside doorways.
 If you are not allergic to them and the nest is small enough, a quick spray will get them while they are little.